grifferz/ptrcheck-rs/README.md

 - `0`
   - When no problems were detected
 - `1`
-  - When any "bad" `PTR` records are detected
+  - When any "bad" `PTR` records were detected

 ## Limitations